bparanj/crystal/mats.md

-Terms
+## Terms

 - Electrostatic Discharge
 - Solder
 - Silicone

-Is silicone used in breast implants?
+- Resistivity
+- Static Electricity
+- Conductive
+- Dissipative

 Solding mat and an ESD (Electrostatic Discharge) mat are different.
 Sometimes they have overlapping purposes.

-Soldering Mat
+## Soldering Mat

-Purpose

 Designed to protect work surface from heat damage, solder splashes and other high-temperature materials.
 It is used when soldering electronic components.